 Legend of Yarrow

 There’s a legend that goes along with yarrow that has to do with how it got its genus name – Achillea millefolium.

 Legend says that Achilles used yarrow in the battle of Troy to stop the bleeding of his soldier’s wounds by applying poultices of yarrow.

 When it comes to using yarrow, you can use the whole plant.
 Flowers, leaves, roots, all of it!

-If you’re using yarrow for it’s drying properties, you’ll most likely use the crushed leaves as a poultice on a bleeding would as yarrow has been used for ages to stop bleeding.
+If you’re using yarrow for its drying properties, you’ll most likely use the crushed leaves as a poultice on a bleeding wound as yarrow has been used for ages to stop bleeding.
 You can also use yarrow root to help with toothaches as it acts to draw out the infection and toxins that may be causing the toothache.
-These drying properties are related to yarrow’s astringent like action with causes the tissues to tighten up… which helps stop bleeding and toothaches!
+These drying properties are related to yarrow’s astringent-like action which causes the tissues to tighten up, thus, helping stop bleeding and toothaches!
 Pretty neat huh?

-Yarrow is also used at the first signs of colds, flu, and fevers due to it’s warming energetic.
+Yarrow is also used at the first signs of colds, flu, and fevers due to its warming energetics.
 The warming that results from yarrow helps to stimulate the immune system to fight whatever the body is facing as well as allowing the body to gently heat up to the point that it starts to sweat.
-In this way yarrow acts as a diaphoretic as it helps to open the skin’s pores in order to help cool the body.
+In this way, yarrow acts as a diaphoretic as it helps to open the skin’s pores in order to help cool the body.